-Nestled in the San Bernardino National Forest, the tranquil, serene Big Bear Lake area is famous for its spectacular skiing opportunities and picturesque mountain terrain.
+Nestled in the San Bernardino National Forest, the tranquil, serene Big Bear Lake area is famous for its spectacular Big Bear skiing opportunities and picturesque mountain terrain.

 Read on to learn more about where you can go to get your blood pumping on an incredibly pleasant, scenic workout in the snow!

-The Best Ski Trails and Resorts in Big Bear
+The Best Trails and Resorts for Skiing in Big Bear

 Snow Summit and Bear Mountain offer two diverse sets of mountainous terrain to accommodate skiers of all skill-levels, boasting 436 acres, twenty-six chairlifts, four high-speed chairs, nearly two thousand vertical feet, and over two hundred park features, such as rails, funboxes, and jumps.
 At Bear Mountain the crowd and vibe are young and there are more serious snowboarders out on the slopes, while Snow Summit is more traditional, and more family-oriented.